 How Much Does a Breast Reduction Cost in Detroit?

-In cases where disproportionately large breasts cause a specific medical condition or chronic discomfort, most major insurance providers will cover the cost of breast reduction.
+In cases where disproportionately large breasts cause a specific medical condition or chronic discomfort, most major insurance providers will help cover the cost of breast reduction.
 In instances where a patient chooses to undergo breast reduction solely for cosmetic reasons, the cost of surgery typically isn’t covered by health insurance providers.
-Dr. Karaca accepts cash, personal checks, and credit cards.
-We also offer financing plans to help patients afford the breast reduction procedure they desperately need.
+Dr. Karaca accepts personal checks and credit cards.
+We also offer financing plans to help patients afford the breast reduction procedure they need.